- Hardy Bog Plant

 - Increases Natural Filtration

 Water Hibiscus is a multi-stemmed, shrub-like herbaceous perennial that grows up to 5' tall.
-Water Hibiscus is a great addition to your bog area.
+Buy hibiscus plants to make a great addition to your bog area.
 It dies back in winter and re-sprouts again in the spring.
 Water hibiscus has large, white or pink flowers.
+Sold in bundles of 2.

 Mail Order: What To Expect